manu29d/writing/windows_setup.md

 1. Pop!_OS 20.04 raised my average CPU temperatures by about 3-5 degrees Celcius.
 2. My favourite extension Maximus 3 no longer works.
 (Seriously, this feature should just be built in).
-3. The cross between i3 and Gnome is a hodge-podge in my opinion and distracting (I know you can turn it off).
+3. The [new DE](https://github.com/pop-os/shell), a cross between i3 and Gnome, is a hodge-podge in my opinion and distracting (I know you can turn it off).

 You could argue that I have been around linux based systems long enough to know how to fix these non-issues.
 But I am now 30 years old and I want to get to work before worrying about how to fix my DE to my liking.
 I'll live with a few compromises if it makes me faster.
 Give me things on a silver plate so that I can `git clone` my work related stuff and get to work.